rileychapman/robot_localization_2017/README.md

 ##Challenges

-We did not figure out how to effectively visualize the weights of the particles, which would have been helpful when debugging our sensor model.
-We created a heatmap of the particles using matplotlib, but it was rather difficult to parse how the figure related to the robot.
-We ran up against the limitation of pose arrays that keeps them all the same color.
+One challenge that we faced was figuring out how to effectively visualize the weights of the particles.
+Without knowing the relative weights of our particles, it was difficult to debug our sensor model efficiently.
+After realizing that individual arrows within PoseArrays cannot be customized, we learned how to use a matplotlib colormap to color the particles based on their weights.

 ##Future Work